Architecture

 HTTPS Highly Available Load Balanced Distributed Installation with Cache Offload and Component Isolation

-Jube is a single Jube instance but given the stateless nature it can be clustered and arranged in a highly available manner.
+Jube in a single process, but given the stateless nature it can be clustered and arranged in a highly available manner.
 Given the comprehensive nature of the Jube instance, it is foreseeable that certain services, which would be background threads consuming resources, may not be used despite being instantiated by the default Environment Variable configuration (although they will be wait sleeping if not not in use, so the effect is minimal).

 The following diagram shows how the Jube instance can be arranged in a highly available fashion as backend servers to a load balancer, yet also the extent to which services can be allocated to individual servers: